 If they aren’t blackheads, most likely they are sebaceous filaments.
-A natural part of you, that belongs to your skin.
-They are a tiny collection of sebum + dead skin cells around a hair follicle.
-Some people have perfect skin and they aren’t visible but with – let’s say oily skin – they are visible and can be mistaken for blackheads.
+A natural part of you that belongs to your skin.
+They are a tiny collection of sebum and dead skin cells around a hair follicle.
+Some people have perfect skin and they aren’t visible but with some skin types, like oily skin, they are visible and can be mistaken for blackheads.

 Okay – so you may have a skin where there are brown spots all over your face and you can’t get rid of them.
 And you just have to live with it.
 This is most likely the case – so you should prepare for that and embrace your looks anyway..